Ralph Wilson: Personal life

 Wilson maintained a permanent residence in Grosse Pointe Shores, Michigan with his wife, Mary McLean, whom he met in 1989.
-He had three daughters from his first marriage to Janet McGregor Wilson, two of whom became involved in team business: Linda Bogdan (1948–2009), Pro Football's first female scout, was the franchise's Corporate Vice President until her death.
+He had three daughters from his first marriage to Janet McGregor Wilson, two of whom became involved in team business: Linda Wilson Bogdan (1948–2009), Pro Football's first female scout, was the franchise's Corporate Vice President until her death.
 Another daughter, Christy Wilson Hofmann, served as a consultant in the area of merchandising.
-The third daughter, Edith was never involved with the franchise.
+The third daughter, Edith Wilson (1951–2020) was never involved with the franchise.
 The highest ranking relative in the organization was Mary Owen, Wilson's niece, who served as Vice President of Strategic Planning until the team was sold.
-Wilson and his first wife divorced in 1970 after 26 years of marriage and shortly after their youngest daughter, Edith turned 19.
+Wilson and his first wife divorced in 1970 after 26 years of marriage and shortly after their youngest daughter, Edith, turned 19.

-Beginning in the 1990s, Wilson maintained a small, but very valuable, art collection, including works by Claude Monet, Édouard Manet and Alfred Sisley; his collection was valued in the tens of millions of dollars.
+Beginning in the 1990s, Wilson maintained a small, but very valuable, art collection, including works by Claude Monet, Édouard Manet and Alfred Sisley; this collection was valued in the tens of millions of dollars.

 Wilson was a 1992 inductee of the Greater Buffalo Sports Hall of Fame.
 He was a 33rd degree Scottish Rite Freemason.

 Declining health and death

 Wilson broke his hip in a fall at his home in July 2011, causing him to miss the Bills' home opener for the first time in franchise history.
 The injury resulted in him needing to use a wheelchair.
 He issued a statement saying that he was undergoing physical therapy and hoped to attend at least one game during the season.
-Wilson also stated that he was "very surprised" at the team's 41–7 victory over Kansas City in Week 1.
-He was hospitalized in August and early September 2012 with an unspecified infection and missed the entire 2012 season.
+Wilson also stated that he was "very surprised" by the team's 41–7 victory over Kansas City in week 1.
+He was hospitalized in August and early September 2012 with an unspecified infection and missed attending games in the entire 2012 season.
 In April 2013, Wilson was reported as "doing really well," with a statement that he hoped to make the 2013 home opener.

 Wilson died at his home on March 25, 2014, of natural causes at the age of 95.
 His estate held the franchise in trust until its sale to Buffalo Sabres owners Terry and Kim Pegula in September 2014.
 The proceeds from the sale were used to form an endowment for the Ralph C. Wilson Jr. Foundation, which funds charitable causes in the Buffalo and Detroit areas, in accordance with Wilson's instructions for the money set forth prior to his death.
 The donation amounted to $1.2 billion and would be given away over the next two decades.
 The organization was overseen for a few months by his niece Mary Owen until its sale to the Pegulas was completed on October 8, 2014.